 b.
 The voltage-against-time-profile expresses a lower limit of the profile of the phase-to-phase voltages on the network voltage level during a symmetrical fault, as a function of time before, during and after the fault.

 c.
-When the network voltage resumes, after the fault has been cleared, to a value within the voltage range of 0,85 pu – 1,1 pu, a V1G electric vehicle and associated V1G electric vehicle supply equipment shall recover its active power output level to its pre-fault value.
+When the network voltage resumes, after the fault has been cleared, to a value within the voltage range of 0,85 pu – 1,1 pu, a V1G electric vehicle and associated V1G electric vehicle supply equipment shall recover its active power consumption level to its pre-fault value.
 The recovery time shall not exceed a maximum of 1s.

 6. With regard to fault-ride-through capability of power-to-gas demand units: